dfinity/interface-spec/spec/index.md

 -   It may not have other custom sections the names of which start with the prefix `icp:` besides the \`icp:public \` and \`icp:private \`.

--   The IC may reject WebAssembly modules that + declare more than 6000 functions, or + declare more than 200 globals, or + declare more than 16 exported custom sections (the custom section names with prefix `icp:`), or + the total size of the exported custom sections exceeds 1MiB
+-   The IC may reject WebAssembly modules that

+    -   declare more than 50,000 functions, or

+    -   declare more than 300 globals, or

+    -   declare more than 16 exported custom sections (the custom section names with prefix `icp:`), or

+    -   the number of all exported functions called `canister_update <name>` or `canister_query <name>` exceeds 1,000, or

+    -   the sum of `<name>` lengths in all exported functions called `canister_update <name>` or `canister_query <name>` exceeds 20,000, or

+    -   the total size of the exported custom sections exceeds 1MiB.

 ### Interpretation of numbers